ppernot/ReactorUI/docs/5-fluxes.md

 * `Budget/Target` lists the main production and loss paths for the target species.
 The main production path from the initial mixture is also estimated.
-The relative weight/contribution of each reaction is shown, ased on the computed fluxes.
+The relative weight/contribution of each reaction is shown;
+it is based on the fluxes.